Penn State Fayette: History

+Closure

+On May 22, 2025 the Board of Trustees of Pennsylvania State University announced the closure of seven of its twenty regional Commonwealth campuses, including Penn State Fayette.
+Enrollment had dropped to 407 students as of Fall 2024, a 64% decline from its peak and a drop of 43% in the past ten years.
+There were 4 other colleges within 30 mi of the campus, which only had commuter students.
+In fiscal 2024, financial losses for campus were $3.8 million, and the campus had $29.0 million in deferred maintenance (or $71,000 per student).
+Penn State Fayette will close after the Spring 2027 semester.
+Current students, faculty and staff will be offered support as the campus transitions to closure over a two-year period.

 Academics

 Class sizes average between 20 and 25 students and the largest classes on campus are typically no larger than 60 to 75 students.
 Students at Penn State Fayette can complete the first two years of nearly all 160+ majors offered throughout the Penn State system.

-Activities
+Carillon tower

+Penn State Fayette's carillon tower was erected as part of the institution's 40th anniversary celebration.
+It has 19 bells cast in France and integrated with U.S. electronic technology.
+This $180,000 project was funded by donors, each contributing $10,000 for a bell bearing their name.

+Student life

 The Office of Student Life provides a multitude of activities for students, including community service initiatives, novelty activities, leadership and educational opportunities, social events, and cultural programming.
 Students can also choose from more than 20 student-run clubs and organizations.

 Athletics

 Penn State Fayette teams participate as a member of the United States Collegiate Athletic Association (USCAA).
 The Roaring Lions are a member of the Pennsylvania State University Athletic Conference (PSUAC).
 Men's sports include baseball, basketball, cross country and wrestling while women's sports include basketball, cross country, softball and volleyball.